-For the base: footed sherbet, wine glass, or a vase
+For the base: a footed sherbet, wine glass, or a vase (see photo above.)

 Tube of Glass, Metal and More permanent glue (available at craft and hobby stores)

-Following manufacturers’ instructions on the tube of glue, apply to the rim of the glass.
-Then, press the two pieces you want joined together.
-Set a book on top and allow the glue to dry and a bond to form.
+Then, set a heavy book on top and allow the glue to dry and a bond to form.

 Want to use your fine china, without permanently gluing the plate and stemware together?
-Instead of glass glue, use sticky, floral adhesive where the two pieces make contact, for a temporary bond, and easy removal.
+Instead of glass glue, use sticky, floral adhesive where the two pieces make contact, for a temporary bond that is easy to remove.

 For a garden or tea party theme, select bread and butter or luncheon size dishes with a floral motif and use a matching teacup for the base.
 Be creative.
 Finish the look with coordinating napkins and tablecloth.
 In our first example, we used vintage violet pattern plates atop forest green Depression glass vases.

 No milk glass or vintage floral plates on hand?
 Clear or colored glass items work well too as does ceramic, china or crystal.
-Browse consignment shops, dollar or thrift stores and antique shops for unique, yet inexpensive pieces to dress up your festive dinner table.
+Browse consignment shops, dollar or thrift stores, antique shops, and estate sales for unique serving pieces to dress up your table this season.

 Articles and recipes by natural living and healthy lifestyle author and writer,